Have you thought about what “life skills” you want your children to be learning? Wait, what are life skills, you say? According to Wikipedia,

 11. Brush/Comb their hair — Parent may have to finish the brushing, but the child can do what they can to start with from about age 2

-12. Dress and undress themselves – At least partially starting at age 2; if your child has a…ahem…big head, they may require assistance with getting shirts off for quite some time–I still have to help the 4.5 year old sometimes!
+12. Dress and undress themselves — At least partially by age 2; if your child has a…ahem…big head, they may require assistance with getting shirts off for quite some time–I still have to help the 4.5 year old sometimes!

-14. Prep some of their own food – peel a banana, peel a clementine that has been started for them, de-stem grapes, open a package such as a string cheese that has been partially opened for them, use a spreader to put soft spreads onto crackers, toast, or sandwiches (starting around age 2)
+14. Prep some of their own food — peel a banana, peel a clementine that has been started for them, de-stem grapes, open a package such as a string cheese that has been partially opened for them, use a spreader to put soft spreads like peanut butter or whipped cream cheese onto crackers, toast, or sandwiches, cut a banana for their cereal using a spreader or butter knife (starting around age 2)

-15. Hang their coat or hat when they come in from outside – My kids were able to do this last winter at ages 2 and 3; simply teach them which hook or coat rack (we have a kid-sized one) to hang it on
+15. Hang their coat or hat when they come in from outside — My kids were able to do this last winter at ages 2 and 3; simply teach them which hook or coat rack (we have a kids’ coat rack) to hang it on

 16. Lock and unlock doors (Teach safety precautions at the same time!) — Why teach how to lock and unlock doors?
 I recently witnessed a young child (and mom) panicking when she was unable to unlock the door of a single-person bathroom she had gone into while her parent waited outside.
 If your child is ever on the locked side of a door and you can’t get in, you’ll really wish you had taught them how to unlock a door!
 Definitely teach them about when it is safe and unsafe to lock and unlock doors while you are teaching them this skill!!!
 My children learned this between ages 2 and 3.